Nike-Inc/cerberus-doc-site/_posts/2017-04-19-upgrading-vault-and-consul.md

 3. Upgrade Consul using the  `update-stack` command with the `--overwrite-template` flag while supplying values for the new parameters, e.g. `-PdesiredInstances=3 -PmaximumInstances=4 -PminimumInstances=3 -PpauseTime=PT15M -PwaitOnResourceSignals=True`.
 4. Upgrade Vault using the same parameters.

+**WARNING!!!**

+1. If you do not use `update-consul-config` you may wipe out your Consul cluster.
+2. If you do not supply values for the new CloudFormation parameters (above) you may go to zero instances.

 More here: